GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 There are four outcomes for review of a published item:

-- **No violations are found** – No action is taken.
+- **No violations are found:** No action is taken.
 The extension remains on the Chrome Web Store.
-- **A minor violation is found** – A warning is sent to the developer about the violation.
+- **A minor violation is found:** A warning is sent to the developer about the violation.
 The developer has a set amount of time to address the violation before the item will be taken down.
   See [warning][header-warning] for more information.
-- **A more serious violation is found** – The extension is immediately taken down and the developer is notified of the violation.
+- **A more serious violation is found:** The extension is immediately taken down and the developer is notified of the violation.
 See [takedown][header-takedown] for more information.
-- **An extreme issue is found** – The extension is immediately taken down and the developer **is not** notified.
+- **An extreme issue is found:** The extension is immediately taken down and the developer **is not** notified.
 See [malware][header-malware] for more information.

 See [Developer communication][header-comms] for details on how this is communicated and how to